toukali/alx-system_engineering-devops/0x00-shell_basics/README.md

 this script Display the contents list of your current directory.
 2-bring_me_home
-this script changes the working directory to the user's home directory
+this script changes the working directory to the user's home directory 3-listfiles this script Display current directory contents in a long format 4-listmorefiles this script Display current directory contents, including hidden files (starting with .).
+Use the long format.